Mike O'Brien (British politician): Minister for Constitutional Affairs

-In July 2000, Mike O'Brien became a “have a go hero” after he intercepted an alleged shoplifter being chased by a security guard, by sticking his leg out to trip him up as he ran past.
+In July 2000, Mike O'Brien became a "have a go hero" after he intercepted an alleged shoplifter being chased by a security guard, by sticking his leg out to trip him up as he ran past.
 Although the man ran off after a scuffle, he had dropped his car keys when he fell and police traced and arrested him.
-Mike O’Brien had broken his leg, but despite this went straight on to conduct a television interview.
+Mike O'Brien had broken his leg, but despite this went straight on to conduct a television interview.
 He was on crutches for six weeks.
 He said, "It is something anyone would have done…they caught the man… so I was able to have some small sense of satisfaction."

 On 21 December 2000 in the Deregulation (Sunday Dancing) Order 2000, Mike O'Brien ended the ban on any public dancing on a Sunday which had existed since the Sunday Observance Act 1780.
 He faced opposition to the move from the then Conservative MPs Theresa May and Philip Hammond.
-Scrapping the ban, O’Brien said: “Our proposals will give freedom of choice for people as well as remove an unnecessary regulation on business.
-Be it line dancing, square dancing, ballroom or disco, it is plainly daft to have a ban on dancing because it is a Sunday.”
+Scrapping the ban, O'Brien said: "Our proposals will give freedom of choice for people as well as remove an unnecessary regulation on business.
+Be it line dancing, square dancing, ballroom or disco, it is plainly daft to have a ban on dancing because it is a Sunday."

-In 2001 when the Government proposed to introduce ID cards, O’Brien wrote a pamphlet for “Liberty” attacking ID cards saying, “Identity cards were abolished in the early fifties for good reasons.
+In 2001 when the Government proposed to introduce ID cards, O'Brien wrote a pamphlet for "Liberty" attacking ID cards saying, "Identity cards were abolished in the early fifties for good reasons.
 They were unreliable in proving identity and damaged the relationship between the public and the police.
 When it comes to fighting terrorism and serious crime, there are more effective things to spend our money on".

 Minister for the Middle East

 At the Foreign Office from 2002 to 2003 he was Minister for the Middle East.
-He went to Libya to hold the first meeting of a British Minister with Libyan leader Colonel Gaddafi which opened the way to better relations between Gadaffi's Libya and the West and helped lead to cooperation on ending controversial Libyan weapons research programmes.
+He went to Libya to hold the first meeting of a British Minister with Libyan leader Colonel Gaddafi which opened the way to better relations between Gaddafi's Libya and the West and helped lead to cooperation on ending controversial Libyan weapons research programmes.